zozzlethena/docs/pages/tokenomics.md

 ## Whitelisting

-While Velocimeter supports permissionless liquidity pool and gauge creation, these can only include _whitelisted_ tokens.
-The protocol will launch with an extensive list of pre-whitelisted tokens, including those from partner protocols.
+While Velocimeter supports permissionless liquidity pool.
+Gauge creation can only include _whitelisted_ tokens.
+Part of the partner onboarding program will include whitelisting of their tokens where needed.

 Partners can request additional tokens to be _whitelisted_.

-A permissionless _whitelisting_ on-chain governance process will be implemented in the future, pending required on-chain governance infrastructure on Arbitrum.

-## Commissaire
+## Council of Velocimetry

 Requirements for _whitelisting_ are critical to ensuring that the protocol cannot be exploited by actors attempting to game emissions.

-To support the health of the protocol and ecosystem, the Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges.
+To support the health of the protocol and ecosystem, the Council of Velocimetry (similar to the Curve.Finance _Emergency DAO_) will have the right to disable hostile gauges.

+An example of a hostile gauge would be one that has two tokens that cannot be obtained public via any route either inside Velocimeter or in other protocols.

-The Commissaire will initially consist of seven members from the Velocimeter team and prominent figures from within the Arbitrum community.
+The Council of Velocimetry will initially consist of members from the Velocimeter team but community members will be recruited to bolster this role.